 I learned handgun skills when virtually all American law enforcement agencies allowed only revolvers.
 As an Air Force Security Policeman, I carried a revolver, the S&W Model 15 in .38 Special.
 One venerable trick was to balance a coin on the front sight of an unloaded revolver (on the flat side, not on edge—that would be a real trick!) and practice double action fire until it could be done without disturbing the coin.
 The laser provides essentially the same feedback as the dot dances on the target or wall, and can show where the shooter’s bullet would impact and why.

 This is a Crimson Trace CMR-201 Universal laser sight.
 It retails for $145.00).
 It will fit all standard, contemporary accessory rails, is activated by the tip of the trigger finger, and is ambidextrous.
-While all contemporary lasers have the same power rating–5mW-there is often a considerable difference in dot coherence and intensity.
+While all contemporary lasers have the same power rating–5mW-there is often a considerable difference in dot coherence, size and intensity from brand to brand.
 I’ve found all Crimson Trace products to be superior in this regard.
 They tend to produce a brilliant dot no bigger than ½” at 50 feet, smaller, of course, at shorter distances.
 I have this sight on my S&W MP22 Compact.
 It works well indeed.

 This is a Crimson Trace LG-401 Lasergrip, designed for 1911 pattern handguns.
-It retails for $349.00.
+It retails for $394.00, though can usually be found for quite a bit less.
 The activation switch is mounted in the portion that wraps around the front of the grip and is activated by normally grasping the handgun.
 It can be turned off by slightly relaxing the pressure of the finger in contact with the switch.
 This method of laser attachment does not interfere with holsters.
 The only significant potential problem with this kind of laser is the laser emitter housing, for some people, may interfere with proper slide cycling technique, though one can relatively easily work around this issue.

 This is the Crimson Trace LL-803G Laserguard Pro for the Glock 42 and 43.
 It retails for $399.99, but the same device in a red laser costs about $100 dollars less.
 As I previously mentioned, green lasers are much more expensive than red lasers.
 This model clamps on the trigger guard, and is very secure once installed.
 It has not only the usual excellent laser, but a 150 lumen LED flashlight.
 One may select only the laser, only the light, or both.
 Like many Crimson Trace products, the laser is activated by a switch, which falls naturally under the fingers when properly gripping the handgun.
 Like all laser sights of this kind, holsters designed for the non-laser equipped Glock will no longer fit, though CT sometimes provides quality holster choices for many guns equipped with their products.

-Laser manufacturers can easily be found via Google, and of course, Amazon carries all of these products and more, often at lower prices.
+Laser manufacturers can easily be found via any Internet search engine, and of course, Amazon carries all of these products and more, often at lower prices.

 While I’m on the topic of magazines, it is a good idea to have a complete replacement set of magazines.
 If you normally carry two spares—and you should carry at least one spare–buy a total of six magazines.
-On a regular basis–say every three months–switch magazines.
+On a regular basis–-say every three months–-switch magazines.
 This allows the magazine springs to relax and lessens the chance of a magazine failure.
 Is this absolutely necessary?
-Possibly not.
+Possibly not; “experts,” and manufacturers, differ.
 Will you experience magazine failures if you don’t?
 Possibly.
 Any spring will eventually weaken, but it may take many years.
 For relatively little extra cost, the potential problem is lessened or eliminated.
 I only know that with this practice, I’ve never had a spring-based magazine failure.

-I also chose Glock because I have long experience with them, in law enforcement and out.
+I also choose Glock because I have long experience with them, in law enforcement and out.
 They are faultlessly rugged, reliable, accurate and work the way they should right out of the box.
-It was once an article of faith than one should not carry any semiauto until at least 200 rounds had been fired through it.
+It was once an article of faith than one should not carry any semiauto until at least 200—some say 500, but that was before ammo shortages–rounds had been fired through it.
 This was to ensure reliable functioning and familiarity with the handgun and ammunition.
 Glocks are so reliable and consistent, I normally only fire 50 or so rounds with a new gun, and only for familiarity.

 Glocks are also very easy to take down, clean, and reassemble, breaking down into only four parts/groups: Slide, frame, barrel and recoil guide rod/spring.
 This is a happy consequence of Glocks having been designed as military pistols.
-There are no screws, tiny springs or other parts to lose or misplace during normal cleaning.
+There are no screws, tiny springs or other parts to misplace or lose during normal cleaning.
 Takedown and reassembly requires no tools.

 Another advantage of Glocks is the manual of arms is identical for them all.
 They share the same general configuration, triggers, and in every way that matters, work identically, making it very easy to transition from, say, a G43 with a 6 round magazine, to a full-sized G17 with a 17 round magazine.